firebase/FirebaseUI-Android/README.md

 ## Upgrading dependencies

-If you would like to use a newer version of one of FirebaseUI's transitive dependencies, such as Firebase, Play services, or the Android support libraries you need add explicit `compile` declarations in your `build.gradle` for all of FirebaseUI's dependencies at the version you want to use.
+If you would like to use a newer version of one of FirebaseUI's transitive dependencies, such as Firebase, Play services, or the Android support libraries, you need to add explicit `compile` declarations in your `build.gradle` for all of FirebaseUI's dependencies at the version you want to use.
 For example if you want to use Play services/Firebase version `FOO` and support libraries version `BAR` add the following extra lines for each FirebaseUI module you're using: